Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Black Holes with Primary Scalar Hair

-In the upper panels of Fig. \ref{Fig3} we depict the behavior of $\Delta$ versus $r$ for $M=3\lambda$.
+In the upper panels of Fig. \ref{Fig3}, we depict the behavior of $\Delta$ versus $r$ for $M=3\lambda$.
 As we can see the black hole has generally two horizons: a Cauchy horizon $r_{\mathrm{C}}$ and an event horizon $\tilde{r}_{\mathrm{eh}}$.
 When $Q<0$ (i.e., $\eta<0$), the Cauchy horizon is always smaller than the Cauchy horizon of the Kerr black hole and the event horizon is always larger than the event horizon of the Kerr black hole.
 Additionally, decreasing $Q$ (i.e., increasing $q$) leads to reduce the Cauchy horizon and amplify the event horizon of the rotating black hole with primary scalar hair.
 When $Q>0$ (i.e., $\eta>0$), the Cauchy horizon of the black hole is larger than the Cauchy horizon of the Kerr black hole and its event horizon is smaller than the event horizon of the Kerr black hole.
 In this situation, for $Q>0.06$, the rotating black hole with primary scalar hair is horizonless and it becomes a naked singularity.
-Additionally, the lower panes of Fig. \ref{Fig3} illustrate the behavior of $\Delta$ versus $r$ for $M=5\lambda$.
+Additionally, the lower panels of Fig. \ref{Fig3} illustrate the behavior of $\Delta$ versus $r$ for $M=5\lambda$.
 We observe a similar behavior with the upper panels, except that for $Q>0$ (i.e., $\eta>0$) the rotating black hole with primary scalar hair is no longer horizonless.

 Finally, for more transparency, in Table \ref{Table2}, we collect the values of the Cauchy horizon $r_{\mathrm{C}}$ and the event horizon $\tilde{r}_{\mathrm{eh}}$ of the rotating black hole with primary scalar hair in the parameter space.

 Stationary observers located outside the event horizon of a rotating black hole, despite having zero angular momentum relative to an observer at spatial infinity, are compelled to co-rotate with the black hole due to the \textit{frame dragging} effect~\cite{Chandrasekhar:1985kt}.
-Their resulting rotational motion is characterized by the angular velocity~$\omega$, namely
+Their resulting rotational motion is characterized by the angular velocity $\omega$, namely

-In Fig. \ref{omega} we present the behavior of the angular velocity.
-As we can see, $\omega$ increases monotonically as $r$ decreases reaching its maximum value at $r = r_{+}$, and is given by
+In Fig. \ref{omega}, we present the behavior of the angular velocity.
+As we can see, $\omega$ increases monotonically as $r$ decreases reaching its maximum value at $r=r_{\mathrm{eh}}$, and is given by

 which corresponds to the black hole angular velocity $\Omega$.